SiaFoundation/walletd/.changeset/add_get_consensusstateid_endpoint_to_return_the_block_and_its_consensus_state.md

 default: minor
 ---

-# Add GET /consensus/state/:id endpoint to return a block and its consensus state
+# Added GET /consensus/checkpoint/:id which returns the block and its consensus state.